ktrachtova/perseqpipe/docs/de_analysis.md

 # PerSeqPIPE: Differential Expression Analysis

-Currently, there are 2 modes for running the DE analysis module (DE_ANALYSIS).
-If user does not provide a design file (option `--design`), then only raw and normalized counts (edgeR TMM, VST, and DESeq2 normalized) will be produced.
-If a user provides a design file, full DE analysis using DESeq2 will be performed.
+The Differential Expression Analysis module (**DE_ANALYSIS**) can be executed in two modes.
+If no design file is provided (using the `--design` option), the module generates only raw and normalized counts (including edgeR TMM, VST, and DESeq2-normalized values).
+If a design file is supplied, a full differential expression analysis is performed using DESeq2.

-Differential expression analysis module (DE_ANALYSIS) is run once for miRNA/isomiRs (counts obtained through MIRNA_QUANTIFICATION module) and once for all other RNA classes (counts obtained through GENOME_QUANTIFICATION module).
+The **DE_ANALYSIS** module is executed separately for miRNAs/isomiRs (using counts obtained from the **MIRNA_QUANTIFICATION** module) and for all other RNA classes (using counts obtained from the **SNCRNA_QUANTIFICATION** module).

 ## Design file specification

+The design file must contain at least two columns (`sample` and `condition`) and may include an optional third column (`batch`).
+The sample names specified in the **sample column must exactly match the sample names listed in the input samplesheet file**; otherwise, the pipeline will fail.

-Design file must have minimally 2 columns (**sample** and **condition**) and max 3 columns (**sample**, **condition**, **batch**).
-Sample names stated in column sample **MUST MATCH** sample names in input samplesheet file!
-Pipeline will fail if this requirement is not fulfilled.
-Separator can be comma or tabulator.
-Please be aware that providing sample names, conditions or batch effects values with characters such as space, hash, slash etc. might cause the analysis to fail!
-It is recommended to check that the design file only contains strings with characters, numbers, hyphens or underscores.
+The file can be comma- or tab-delimited.
+Please note that using special characters (such as spaces, hashes, slashes, etc.) in sample names, conditions, or batch values may cause the analysis to fail.
+It is strongly recommended that the design file only contain alphanumeric characters, hyphens, and underscores.

 Example design file with only sample and condition columns:
 ```